Who Are We?

-The Big Muddy Crew is a student-run organization at Southern Illinois University-Carbondale that focuses a majority of their time running one of the oldest, student-run film festivals in Illinois, dating all the way back to 1979.
+The Big Muddy Crew, formerly known as Film Alternatives, is a student-run organization at Southern Illinois University-Carbondale that focuses a majority of their time running one of the oldest, student-run film festivals in Illinois, dating all the way back to 1979.

 Our goal is to create a film festival that not only encourages all kinds of filmmaking including, but not limited to: documentary, animation, narrative and experimental film.
 We watch each film, screen some to the public to collect feedback and over the course of the year, we put together what’s known as The Big Muddy Film Festival.
 On top of the Big Muddy Film Festival, we also host two other film festivals.
 They are The Little Muddy Film and Media Festival, where we promote SIUC student work, and The Digital Muddy Media Festival, where we exhibit all types of expanding media in today’s times.

-If any this sounds interesting to you, join us for a meeting.
-We meet every Monday at 6 pm in the SIUC Communications Building’s New Media Center
+If any this sounds interesting to you, join us for a meeting or contact us here.

 Hassan Pitts is an interdisciplinary artist interested in fashioning images around absorption, sensation, emotion, movement, and gesture.
 Hassan received a BA in German studies from Denison University, a BFA in photography from Kutztown University, and holds an MFA from Virginia Commonwealth University School of the Arts.
 Currently, he splits his time examining issues of memory and location with themes of transience manifested physically, emotionally, and digitally.